alihaider1993/azure-ai-assembly-video-generator/README.md

 This project is part of my Azure AI engineering portfolio and documents an ongoing exploration into using generative AI, computer vision and procedural graphics to make instructional manuals easier to understand.

+---

+# ⭐ Lessons Learned

+This project demonstrates that generating assembly animations involves far more than simply rendering 3D objects.

+The most challenging aspect is enabling AI to understand *how* a product is assembled through visual reasoning, object tracking and graph construction before any animation can be produced.

+Although the current implementation remains an experimental MVP, it successfully validates the overall architecture and provides a strong foundation for future development toward a production-quality AI assembly system.

+---

 ## ⚡ Disclaimer